A-l-gamer/ECMWF-Graphical-Data-Visualisation/README.md

 > NB: Because both the converter and blender later expect files to be in the same directory as them, please keep all of the files inculded and produced by this tool in the same folder.

-## Using Json to Display the Data
+## Using Blender to Display the Data
 Once a suitable .json file is sourced, you can now open blender to display the data from the json file.
+When it is the first time using blender, you may need to set it up accordingly.
+After that, you should always be able to use either the manual or the automatic system to plot the data.

 > NB: For each point plotted, a new object and a new material are formed.
 Thus, please be mindful that the process may take a while, especially if the nuumber of points is in the thousands.

+### 1st Time Blender Set-Up
 When blender is opened, there is a chance of the earth not recocnising the texture and looking something like this:
 <img width="1024" alt="Screenshot 2022-07-05 at 14 00 16" src="https://user-images.githubusercontent.com/79207038/177334346-6733b56b-7462-4f4c-8a88-dfa12037c13c.png">